Jahia/provisioning-tutorials/02-digitall-mariadb/README.md

 In this tutorial we switched from `docker run` to `docker-compose`, facilitating the start of multiple containers.

-Two elements are worth pointing in this examples:
+Two elements are worth pointing in this example:

 * The containers are not named and are not using volumes
 * Docker-compose is executed with `--renew-anon`